ghostkcleung/tft_framework/md/font_and_print.md

 Binary is: 01111110, 00010001, 00010001, 00010001, 01111110

 You can see there are 5x8 bits above because of more easier for handling.
 It is iterated from the last bit to the first bit.
-And the first bit is ignored.
+The first bit is always be 0 and to be skipped.

 It will be rendered as the fowllowing picture: